HenshawMike/nera-ai-model-predictionservice/README.md

-# NeraDwell AI Prediction Service
+# Nera AI Prediction Service

 A FastAPI-based prediction service for property data analysis and predictions.